AntChainOpenLabs/.github/profile/README.md

-## About AntChain Open Lab
+## About AntChain Open Labs

-AntChain Open Lab is a research institution initiated by AntChain and world leading computer scientists in the area of foundational trust technologies including blockchain protocols, security, data privacy and data analytics.
+AntChain Open Labs is a research center initiated by AntChain and world leading computer scientists in the area of foundational trust technologies.

-It is dedicated to defining, exploring and building a secure, transparent and reliable Web 3.0 infrastructure and enabling services through research and innovation.
+It is dedicated to building a secure, transparent and reliable Web3 infrastructure driven by innovative research and aiming to advance transformative services.

 <!--